cdapio/cdap/cdap-docs/user-guide/source/tutorials/stocks.rst

 You need a way to feed the output from the Wrangler (Data Preparation) node into a node which will select the top 20 stocks.

-You can turn to Cask Market for the Top-N plugin.
+You can turn to the Hub for the Top-N plugin.
 CDAP comes bundled with many useful plugins.
-However, Cask Market - which is open app store for Big Data Applications - contains many more.
+However, the Hub - which is open app store for Big Data Applications - contains many more.

-Click `Cask Market` in the upper right hand corner to open the market.
+Click `Hub` in the upper right hand corner to open the hub.

 .. figure:: /_images/tutorials/stocks/percentage.jpeg
 	:figwidth: 100%